Ryano756364/api-call-search-app/README.md

 # API Call Search Application
+Live version of hosted site can be found here! https://api-call-search-app.web.app

-## Built using React with request sent out to Unsplash for images
+## Built using React + Unsplash for images + hosted on Firebase
 ` Instructions `

 ` Type desired search term for the photos you'd like to display from Unsplash.com `